ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 Users must use this API to create an enrolment record for a particular trainee.

-Since both the request and response is encrypted, the request payload, along with the encrypted request payload is displayed to the user.
-The encrypted response payload and decrypted response payload is also displayed to the user.
+Since both the request and response are encrypted, the request payload, along with the encrypted request payload is displayed to the user.
+The encrypted response payload and decrypted response payload are also displayed to the user.

 #### Update Enrolment